Does the State Department have any competent Russian linguists?

 Clinton: "I would like to present you with a little gift that represents what President Obama and Vice President Biden and I have been saying and that is: 'We want to reset our relationship and so we will do it together.'
 We worked hard to get the right Russian word.
 Do you think we got it?"
 Lavrov: "You got it wrong."

-The word over the button is peregruzka - Russian for "overcharge.
+The word over the button is peregruzka - Russian for "overcharge."
 The word they wanted is perezagruzka.
 It gets even better.
-The Russian word on the button is written in the Roman alphabet - Russian is written with the Cyrillic alphabet.
+The Russian word on the button is written in the Latin alphabet - Russian is written with the Cyrillic alphabet.

 Mrs. Clinton needs to clean house over at State.
 The State Department is located in the area of Washington called Foggy Bottom - aptly named, sitting around on their butts in a fog.
 First up would be the chief of the interpreters.
 How can the world's only superpower be taken seriously if it cannot translate a few Russian words?
 This is not simultaneous translation, which - trust me - is intense.
 This is merely using a dictionary.